 Window 2 — International Simulcast (Exclusive SVOD)

 The international simulcast window is the most commercially valuable for most anime titles.
 This is the period during which one platform holds exclusive rights to stream episodes internationally as they air in Japan.
 Exclusivity windows for major titles typically run 12–24 months from the first episode’s international release date.
-Premium franchise titles negotiate 36-month exclusivity windows.
+Premium franchise titles negotiate 36-month exclusivity.
 During this window, the licensor cannot offer the same rights to any competing platform in the covered territory.

 Window 3 — International SVOD (Non-Exclusive)